 📏 Barrel Length: Longer barrels (≥5.5″) wrap more hair in one go — ideal for long lengths.

-🔘 Barrel Shape: Clamp irons for defined curls, wands for natural texture, tapered for varied waves.
+🔘 Barrel Shape: Clamp irons create uniform curls, while wands add movement.

 🧑🦱 Material: Ceramic (frizz control, smooth glide), Titanium (fast heat, long-lasting curls).